 Both teams are focused on sustaining primary healthcare service quality and utilisation during the pandemic.
 The Design Clinic will result in one or two innovative solutions that will have the potential to be rapidly implemented to improve service delivery.
 Design Clinic teams are composed of representatives from the state ministries of health and Primary Health Care Development Agency/Board and CHAI Nigeria.

-Core Nigeria’s Virtual Network brings together actors and organizations working in primary healthcare to meet one another and gain introductory knowledge of HCD tools and methods.
+Core Nigeria’s Virtual Network brings together actors and organisations working in primary healthcare to meet one another and gain introductory knowledge of HCD tools and methods.
 Network members will form a community of practice to continue collaborating, sharing knowledge, and exploring how they can incorporate HCD into programme design to improve primary healthcare services during and after the pandemic.

 Back to our work